 Indigenous Employment Program Australia

 When the ‘Close the Gap’ framework was established in 2008, there were high hopes of closing the employment gap between non-indigenous and indigenous Australians.
-While the employment gap still remains high, an indigenous employment program continues to make an effort in raising awareness and open up more opportunities for indigenous Australians to secure and keep employment through education.
-The Australian population is made up of three per cent indigenous people (approximately 761,300), and their average rate of unemployment was at 16 per cent, which is higher than that of non-indigenous people.
-Non-indigenous Australians are also found to be 1.4 times more likely to be employed compared to the indigenous.
+While the employment gap remains high, an indigenous employment program continues to make an effort to raise awareness and open up more opportunities for indigenous Australians to secure and keep employment through education.
+The Australian population is made up of three per cent indigenous people (approximately 761,300), and their average rate of unemployment was 16 per cent, which is higher than that of non-indigenous people.
+Non-indigenous Australians are also found to be 1.4 times more likely to be employed than the indigenous.

-One of the reasons for the big unemployment gap between those groups is the rate of educational attainment, which also favours the non-indigenous.
+One of the reasons for the big unemployment gap between those groups is the educational attainment rate, which also favours the non-indigenous.
 That said, education is one of the factors that can help improve indigenous employment in Australia.
 By improving educational achievements, indigenous citizens can have a better outcome in getting and keeping a job.
-As employment rates increase, they have more freedom to discover and explore opportunities within their nationality and main regions and attain better livelihood.
+As employment rates increase, they have more freedom to discover and explore opportunities within their nationality and main regions and attain better livelihoods.